Why I tried psychedelics

 The results have been outstanding, and I look forward to sharing them with you.

-If you'd like to read about my first trip, you can check that out here.
+If you'd like to read about my first trip, you can read about it here.